hawkw/traverse/README.md

     --csv           Output a CSV
 ```

-If you want to contribute to my research, please run the following command:
+If you want to contribute to my research, please run the following command from the repository root directory :
 ```
-    python traverse.py ~ --csv
+    python src/traverse.py ~ --csv
 ```

 Feel free to add the `--verbose`, `--size`, and `--links` flags as well, if you're interested in additional information.